Links on Android Authority may earn us a commission. Learn more.

 The Fitbit Luxe launched in 2021 as the company’s first fashion-minded fitness tracker, filling a niche between the Charge and Inspire lineups.
 It wasn’t a landmark device in terms of functionality, but it catered to those who value aesthetics above a lengthy specs sheet.

 A flood of rumors in early 2022 suggested that the Fitbit Luxe sequel could be well on the way, but Fitbit’s recent launch glossed over the Luxe 2 entirely.
 So is the band still coming, or is the Luxe line dead?
 We answer these questions and outline our wishlist below.

 Will there be a Fitbit Luxe 2?

-That said, we’re not sure if the Luxe 2 will really be called the Luxe 2.
-The original Luxe debuted in April 2021, so Fitbit’s already late with the follow-up’s release.
+Before the Inspire 3’s launch, we did question whether the Luxe 2 will really be called the Luxe 2.
+The original Luxe debuted in April 2021, so Fitbit was already late with a follow-up release.
 However, the Fitbit Inspire 2 debuted in September 2021.
-It’s not wholly farfetched to imagine Nyota launching as an upgraded Inspire product for 2022.
-There’s no evidence of this, so we’ll have to see how it plays out in the coming months.
+Its sequel landed right on time.

 Don’t miss: The full Fitbit buyer’s guide